 04.

-Your psychologist will gently engage your child in play while observing their skills, interactions and emotional responses - either at their early education setting or in our Play Studio.
+Your psychologist will gently engage your child in play while observing their skills, interactions, and emotional responses - either at their early education setting or at our Play Studio.

 05.